pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/4_config_server.en.md

 1. Push all four applications.
 1. Launch FunnyQuotesUICore and FunnyQuotesUIForms and note the provider in both.
-1. In the forked repo, change ClientType from rest to local in the FunnyQuotesUICore.yaml file.
+1. In the forked repo, change ClientType from local to rest in the FunnyQuotesUICore.yaml file.

   ```
     FunnyQuotes:
-      ClientType: local
+      ClientType: rest
       FailedMessage: Failure is not an option -- it comes bundled with Windows.
   ```

   Save settings.
 Run git commit and push.
 After 10 seconds, refresh FunnyQuotesUICore.
   Note the new provider is changed without a restart of the app.

-1. In the forked repo, change ClientType from wcf to asmx in the FunnyQuotesUIForms.yaml file.
+1. In the forked repo, change ClientType from local to asmx in the FunnyQuotesUIForms.yaml file.

   ```
     FunnyQuotes: